oceanprotocol-archive/OEPs/5/README.md

 <a name="events-watcher"></a>
 ## Events Watcher

-An important part of the Smart Contracts implementation in the Decentralized VM is the triggering of Events.
+An important part of the smart contracts implementation in the decentralized VM is the triggering of _events_.
-Those events could expose system notifications when some relevant actions are happening (ie. a Contract is signed, an Asset is curated, etc.).
+Events expose notifications from the KEEPERS network when relevant actions happen (ie. a contract is signed, an asset is curated, etc.).

-From the AGENT side, the Events Watcher component will be in charge of watching those events to trigger some further actions.
+From the AGENT side, the events watcher module will be in charge of watching those events to trigger further actions.

 ```javascript
 var subscription = web3.eth.subscribe('logs', {